KarelZe/thesis/references/obsidian/❓ Questions.md

 - What should be the focus?
 Primary focus on improving prediction quality / bridging the gap?
 What would be the focus then e. g., beat [[@grauerOptionTradeClassification2022]] or the [[@savickasInferringDirectionOption2003]] in terms of accuracy?
 Do a fully-fledged comparison of ML methods?
 Come up with something creative? (see [[❓ Questions#^f9bb84]])
 - What were the greatest challenges in writing the draft of the paper?
 - Who would co-supervise / grade a thesis?
 What is his / her special focus e. g., economical inference/interpretability?
+- What to do with [[@hansenApplicationsMachineLearning]]?
+Does something similar but not officially published.
+Different techniques / different data set.

 **Data set:**
 - Could I obtain access to the previously used data?
 What kind of features like volumes at certain exchanges would be available?